Graduate Certificate in Practical Politics

 Students with a Bachelor’s degree from an accredited institution may apply for admission to the certificate.
 For admission to the certificate, a minimum 3.0 undergraduate GPA is required, with conditional admission status possible for students with a slightly lower GPA, particularly if a student has significant practical politics experience.
 Conditionally admitted students will be fully admitted after receiving a grade of B or better in PSC 501.

-Students with significant practical experience may submit a Student Petition form to replace the internship requirement with a PSC elective.
+Students with significant practical experience may submit a Student Petition Application to replace the internship requirement with a PSC elective.
 The certificate can be taken as a part of the M.A.
 PSC curriculum through electives or independently.

 A grade of B or better must be earned in each of the following classes to qualify for the certificate (grades of B- or lower will not be accepted).